-Hello Cheeky was this to I'm Sorry, I'll Read That Again.
+Hello Cheeky was this to I'm Sorry I'll Read That Again.
 Both were sketch shows with a surreal bent, a cast that played exaggerated versions of themselves, No Fourth Wall, a shared actor in Tim Brooke-Taylor and, early on, a shared producer in David Hatch.
 The main difference was that Hello Cheeky was a lot quicker and looser, with sketches not needing a punchline.
-(Actually, the first season of Hello Cheeky ran parallell to the last season of I'm Sorry, I'll Read That Again, which resulted in playful potshots by the latter to the former.)
+(Actually, the first season of Hello Cheeky ran parallel to the last season of I'm Sorry, I'll Read That Again, which resulted in playful potshots by the latter to the former.)

-- 96.3 Radio Aire in Leeds, West Yorkshire, could be considered as a spiritual successor to 103.2 Power FM in Hampshire.
+Not a programme, but an entire station: 96.3 Radio Aire in Leeds, West Yorkshire, could be considered as a spiritual successor to 103.2 Power FM in Hampshire.
 Similar playlist, emphasis on personality/music, rather than "more music less talk", and emphasis on dance music at the weekends, whilst retaining an air of locality; in fact they only network 7pm-10pm and 1am-6am weekdays, from 6pm-10pm Saturdays and weekend overnights; otherwise, they're pretty much local.

-- Same could be said for UKRD's takeover of the former TLRC [The Local Radio Company] stations; they sound like live and local stations of the 90s, with emphasis on the local part, despite local radio being Deader Than Disco now.
+Same could be said for UKRD's takeover of the former TLRC [The Local Radio Company] stations; they sound like live and local stations of the 1990s, with emphasis on the local part, despite local radio being Deader Than Disco now.
 Plus, there were few if any rebrands, except in the North East, and no networking - so it feels local in content terms.